Rainfall21/jujdu_movies/README.md

 To connect to postgresql "lib/pq" and "database/sql" libraries were used.

 Films data is downloaded from postgresql database.
-CSV file for impotring database is provided.
+CSV file for importing database is provided.

+Some functionality such as registration and authentication and adding movies to the shopping cart may be added in the future.

 Design is based on HTML5UP designs with some personal adjustments.